 The 15 universities are:

-We are offering 6 x PhD opportunities initially and these are in Applied Biosciences for Health, Energy and Social Policy.
-Click here for full details of the programme, eligibility details and a list of available research projects.
+We are offering 6 x PhD opportunities and these are in Applied Biosciences for Health, Energy and Social Policy.
+Full details of the programme, eligibility details and a list of available research projects can be found on the University Alliance website.

 The University of Central Lancashire projects are: